 - Apply one squirt of hand rub in a cupped hand.

-- Rub hands palm to palm, up to and including wrists.
+- Rub hands palm to palm, up to and including your wrists.

-- Right palm over back of left with linked fingers and vice versa.
+- Rub your right palm over the back of your left hand with linked fingers and vice versa.

-- Backs of fingers to opposing palms with fingers interlocked.
+- Rub the backs of your fingers to opposing palms with fingers interlocked.

-- Rotational rubbing of left thumb held in right palm and vice versa.
+- Rub around your left thumb held in your right palm and vice versa.

 Hand Hygiene Hand Hygiene, NZ

-Hand washing: clean hands save lives Centre for Disease Control & Prevention
+Hand washing – clean hands save lives Centre for Disease Control & Prevention, US

 - Antibacterial soap no more effective than plain soap at reducing bacterial contamination Oxford University Press via ScienceDaily, 16 September 2015